How to sell cloud hosting, software and support on the Digital Marketplace.

 - 50 words to introduce your service

-Writing tips for suppliers
+Writing advice for suppliers

 Documents you need to include

-- a pricing document
+- pricing document

 Service definition document